Under pressure from Trump, U.S. seeks shorter sentence for his adviser Stone

 Democrats blasted the department’s shift in the high-profile case involving Stone, whose friendship with Trump dates back decades.
 Stone’s trial arose from former Special Counsel Robert Mueller’s investigation that detailed extensive Russian interference in the 2016 election to benefit Trump’s candidacy.

-Trump told reporters he thought the initial recommendation was “ridiculous” but said he did not speak to the Justice Department about it.

-“I’d be able to do it if I wanted.
-I have the absolute right to do it.
-I stay out of things,” Trump said.

-The four prosecutors who won Stone’s conviction - Aaron Zelinsky, Adam Jed, Michael Marando and Jonathan Kravis - withdrew from the case.
-Kravis told the court in a filing he was not only leaving the case but quitting his job as a federal prosecutor.
+After the department’s action was disclosed, the four prosecutors who won Stone’s conviction - Aaron Zelinsky, John Crabb, Michael Marando and Jonathan Kravis - withdrew from the case.
+Kravis told the court in a filing he was not only leaving the case but quitting his post as a federal prosecutor.

-A senior Justice Department official, speaking to reporters on condition of anonymity, called the timing of Trump’s tweet an “inconvenient coincidence.”
-The official said he did not know why the four prosecutors withdrew, but said it appeared to be in protest.
-The official said it was “surprising that that would be the line in the sand.”

 U.S. District Judge Amy Berman Jackson is due to sentence Stone on Feb.
 20.